 b.
+Institutional set-up

-Institutional set-up Data sources/ suppliers Aggregates are derived from the business accounts of pension funds.
-Which institution is running/managing the calculations?
-The institution responsible for Table 29 is the National Accounts Institute of Belgium.
-It has entrusted the National Bank of Belgium and the Federal Planning Bureau with the compilation of the supplementary table.
-Columns G and H are a responsibility of the Federal Planning Bureau. c.
-Major formulas: Benefit formula; Indexation of benefits Benefit formula Not available (see pt.
-6) Indexation of benefits Not available (see pt.
+Data sources/ suppliers Aggregates are derived from the business accounts of pension funds.

+Which institution is running/managing the The institution responsible for Table 29 is the National Accounts Institute of

+Belgium.
+It has entrusted the National Bank of Belgium and the Federal Planning

+calculations?
+Bureau with the compilation of the supplementary table.
+Columns G and H are a

+responsibility of the Federal Planning Bureau.

+c.
+Major formulas: Benefit f ormula; Indexation of benefits

+Benefit formula Not available (see pt.
 6)

+Indexation of benefits Not available (see pt.
+6)

 d.
 Type and structure of the calculation model

 Not available (see pt.
 6)

-2. Assumptions and methodologies applied
+2. Assumptions and metho dologies applied

 a.
 Discount rate

 Not available (see pt.
 6)

 b.
 Wage growth

 Not available (see pt.
 6)

 c.
-Valuation method: ABO/PBO
+Valuation method: ABO/P 'BO

 Not available (see pt.
 6)

-3. Data used to run the model
+3. Data used to run the mo del

 a.
 Mortality tables

 Not available (see pt.
 6)

 b.
 Entitlement statistics; other relevant statistics

 Not available (see pt.
 6)

 4. Reforms incorporated in the model

 None

 5. Specific assumptions

 a.
-How are careers modelled?
+How are careers modelled 1?

 Not available (see pt.
 6)

 b.
 How are survivor pensions calculated?

 Not available (see pt.
 6)

 c.
 How is the retirement age modelled over time?

 Not available (see pt.
 6)

 d.
 Other specific features of the model

 Not available (see pt.
 6)

 6. Any other comments

-6. Any other comments

-6. Any other comments Aggregates are derived from the business accounts pension funds which are, to a very large extend, allowed
+Aggregates are derived fron n the business accounts pension funds which are, to a very large extend, allowed

+to apply their own technical assumptions.
+The available administrative data does not provide information

+ahout these Table 20 course ilation mothods are aligned with these in use in the same new financial accounts